dsi-icl/os2/README.md

 ## Segment
+Stores data content, such as documents, images, and so on.
+You can also store custom metadata with an object.
 ### Methods
 #### new Segment(container, name)
-Create a new Object or Segment in the container.
+Create a new Segment/Object in the container.
  * `container` \<[Container](#container)\> An instance of a container for the Segment
  * `name` \<[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)\> As the name or identifier for the Segment